spokestack/spokestack.io/content/docs/Design/meet-your-team-face-to-face.md

 ## **Gauge familiarity with multi-modal**

 Dig a little bit deeper.
-Understand their relationship to voice-only as well multi-modal experiences.
+Understand their relationship to voice-only as well as multi-modal experiences.
 You might ask:

 1. Is voice technology already an integral part of your daily life?
 If not, why?
 2. How do you use voice technology, if at all?
 When?
 Where?